wp-plugins/7k-image-uploader-meta-box/readme.txt

 1. Download the 7K Image Uploader Meta Box Plugin.
 2. In your WordPress Administration, go to Plugins > Add New > Upload, and select the plugin ZIP file.
 3. Activate the plugin.
 7. Done!
-The image uploader meta box will appears on add/edit post (Check this <a href="http://wordpress.org/plugins/7k-image-uploader-meta-box/screenshots/">screenshot</a>).
+The image uploader meta box will appears on add/edit post (Check the <a href="http://wordpress.org/plugins/7k-image-uploader-meta-box/screenshots/">screenshots</a>).

 Printing the image output is very simple.
 Just use this code in your template file.